MarcosVB/Client-Server-Sniffer/README.md

 # Client-Server-Sniffer

-Client/Server iimplementation in C language using TCP/SCTP protocols.
+Client-Server implementation in C language using TCP/SCTP protocols.

 Application developed as workpaper for the Computer Network class.
 University of Vale do Rio dos Sinos, Brazil/Rio Grande do Sul.